sulu/docs/developer-documentation/000-foundation/rest-api.md

     }
 }
 ```
-## ResponseList
-ResponseList is usually taken for returning a flat structure of data.
-Therefore no nested relations are returned.
-Also, a HAL conform Rest API with useful informations for building a list is returned.

 ## Fields Actions
 The fields API is designed to return all presentable arguments of an entity (e.g. to display it in a list).
 To include it into your controller, the following actions have to be set BEFORE the getAction():